-APPENDIX B: OREGON ATTORNEY GENERAL'S MODEL PUBLIC CONTRACT RULES (OREGON ADMINISTRATIVE RULES), AS EXPRESSLY IDENTIFIED BY RULE NUMBER, AND INCORPORATED HEREIN BY REFERENCE--DIVISIONS 46, 47, 48, AND 49, ADOPTED ON DECEMBER 27,2005 PREPARED AND MAINTAINED BY THE STATE OF OREGON, DEPARTMENT OF JUSTICE, GENERAL COUNSEL DIVISION, EFFECTIVE JANUARY 1, 2008 2006.
+APPENDIX A: OREGON ATTORNEY GENERAL'S MODEL PUBLIC CONTRACT RULES (OREGON ADMINISTRATIVE RULES), AS EXPRESSLY IDENTIFIED BY RULE NUMBER, AND INCORPORATED HEREIN BY REFERENCE--DIVISIONS 46, 47, 48, AND 49, PREPARED AND MAINTAINED BY THE STATE OF OREGON, DEPARTMENT OF JUSTICE, GENERAL COUNSEL DIVISION, AS AMENDED FROM TIME TO

-Sections 100, 200, and/or 300 (excluding Appendix B), in these Community College Rules of Procurement shall prevail in every instance where there is a conflict or similarity between the Oregon Attorney General's Model Public Contract Rules, (Appendix B), and these Community College Rules of Procurement, effective March 1, 2005, subsequently reviewed/modified pursuant to ORS279A.065(5)(b).
-Rules from the Oregon Attorney General's Model Public Contract Rules that have been identified but which are shown with a line drawn through them have been stricken and have not been adopted by the College.
+Sections 100, 200, and/or 300 (excluding Appendix A), in these Community College Rules of Procurement shall prevail in every instance where there is a conflict or similarity between the Oregon Attorney General's Model Public Contract Rules, (Appendix A), and these Community College Rules of Procurement, effective March 1, 2005, subsequently reviewed/modified pursuant to ORS 279A.065(5)(b).
+Rules from the Oregon Attorney General's Model Public Contract Rules that have been identified in the Table of Contents herein but which are shown with a line drawn through them have been stricken and have not been adopted by the College.